junhuang-ho/Ride/NOTES.md

 example of how to use if not already implemented

 or use The Graph:

-good blog post explaining (but still need a server component - for now...): https://ethereum.org/en/developers/tutorials/the-graph-fixing-web3-data-querying/#the-graph-server
+good blog post explaining: https://ethereum.org/en/developers/tutorials/the-graph-fixing-web3-data-querying/#the-graph-server

 # Encrypt data before send to blockchain